 The post Forget buy-to-let!
-I’d invest £1k today in these 2 FTSE 100 stocks to retire early appeared first on The Motley Fool UK.
+Here’s how I’d invest today to make a passive income appeared first on The Motley Fool UK.

 - Top shares for 2020